pluginverse/ultimate-posts-widget/README.md

 3. Test your site thoroughly after upgrading

 ## Change Log

+### 3.0.3
+- Fixed PHP warnings for undefined array keys in template files (legacy.php and standard.php)
+- Added !empty() checks for widget instance array access to prevent notices when keys are missing
+- Improved backward compatibility with older widget instances that may lack certain configuration keys

 ### 3.0.2
 - Fixed template file path resolution using `__DIR__` for better compatibility across different server configurations